MttArmstrong/testing-lesson/_episodes/04-refactor-for-testing.md

 > Often there isn't one right answer.
 When the user gives an empty file, should
 > that be an empty result or throw an error?
 The answer may not matter, but
 > formalizing it as a test forces you to answer and document such questions.
-> Look up `pytest.raises` for how to test an exception is thrown.
+> Look up `pytest.raises` for how to test if an exception is thrown.
 >> ## Solution
 >> Here is one set of tests and passing code.
 You may have chosen different
 >> behavior for some changes.